 - Get better quality parts: Part quality can vary depending on the manufacturer.
 After years of trying different components to filter out the less desirable ones, we believe that the parts we supply are higher than average quality.
 Yes, these parts are more expensive but you get what you pay for.

 Custom enclosure with less work: Our kit enclosures are custom made for us and result in less work for you.
 There is no need to move the ground post, no need to seal and sand the bottom cable plate, and no need to prime and paint as the enclosure is already professionally powder coated with an industrial flat textured charcoal/black finish.
-Also available is an optional upgrade to have the enclosure door, top and bottom pre-punched along with the heat sink tapped.
+Also available is an optional upgrade to have the enclosure door, top and bottom pre-punched.
 (The back plate is not drilled or tapped, allowing you to lay out your parts as you see fit).

 When building your own you'll need to supply the following tools: